 Ceremony to be livestreamed

 Because seating will be limited, the university has made arrangements for the ceremony to be livestreamed.
 Guests unable to be physically present in the stadium will be able to watch the ceremony on personal devices.
-The ceremony will also be archived on Cameron University’s YouTube channel.
+The ceremony will also be archived on Cameron University’s YouTube channel and available on DVD.

 Social distancing required